md-redwan-hossain/SharpOutcome/README.md

 ### Rationale

-`SharpOutcome` offers an implementation of the Result pattern featuring a straightforward API, enabling seamless code flow management without the need for exception based code flow.
+`SharpOutcome` offers an implementation of the Result pattern featuring a straightforward API, enabling seamless code flow management without the need for exceptions.

 ### Installation